MuhtasimTanmoy/notebook/distributed/distributed systems.md

     - Raft

 - Distributed Data Stores
-    - The concensus part can be separated as a service with ZooKeeper
+    - The consensus part can be separated as a service with ZooKeeper
     - Consistency Model
         - ACID
             - eg. HBase, Couchbase, Redis, Zookeeper.